jfsubrini/project8_pur_beurre/README.md

 ## How to use it or get it running ?

-* Pur Beurre is a **Python website**, developed with the **Django** framework with a Creative Bootstrap Theme as the frontend.
+* Pur Beurre is a **Python website**, developed with the **Django** framework 2.0, Python 3.6 and PostgreSQL for the backend (see *requirements.txt*), and with a Creative Bootstrap Theme for the frontend.

-* You can access the website from your Terminal executing *./manage.py runserver* and watching it from your *localhost:8000* in your favorite browser.
+* You can access the program from your Terminal executing *./manage.py runserver* and watching it from your *localhost:8000* in your favorite browser.

 * You can also and more easily go directly online at [Pur Beurre](https://purbeurre8.herokuapp.com/) website, deployed with *Heroku*.

-## How to update de category and food data ?
+## How to update the category list and food data if running this app with localhost ?

 * Pur Beurre has been developped with 10 different categories of food.
 See the name of these categories in the **CATEGORIES_LIST** (*pur_beurre/food/constants.py*).
 If you want to change it - add some more or drop ones - just modify that list before running an update.

-* If you change the CATEGORIES_LIST or just want to update your database with the latest food data, you need to run this command from your command line : ***./manage.py off_api***.
+* If you change the CATEGORIES_LIST or just want to **update your database** with the latest food data, you need to run this command from your command line : ***./manage.py off_api***.

 ***Enjoy it !***